-But ask yourself, why doesn’t the Car, the PC or any major industry use LiFe batteries?
+But ask yourself, why doesn’t the Car, the PC or any major industry use Li-Iron batteries?

 - Because they are too bulky for the power they deliver: poor Gravimetrics

-- The faster charge is still charging on the job, and still too long for practical hospital use.
+- The faster charge is still charging on the job, and still too long for practical use in terms of Uptime.

 - The Safety is overrated.
-A cheap version is still potentially hazardous and we would claim a significantly higher safety level with the Circadian® system
+A cheap version is made in a low cost facility and is still potentially hazardous; DCPower4C would claim a significantly higher safety level with the Circadian® system.

 It is this combination of Hot Swapping and Long life backed by a strong warranty that gives the true Return on Investment.
 If the cart is always up and running, it will be used, and the benefits of going digital can be harvested, if the cart is always unreliable, the nurse needs to find a socket and plug in or have power down, it will be used as little as possible as the digital dream remains unfulfilled and the investment wasted.